Data Matters: Data Science Short Courses

 - Creating Surveys in Qualtrics (Teresa Edwards)

-- Introduction to Big Data and Machine Learning for Survey Researchers (Trent Buskirk)
+- Introduction to Big Data and Machine Learning for Survey Researchers and Social Scientists (Trent Buskirk)

 - Introduction to Data Mining and Machine Learning (Ashok Krishnamurthy)